Charo

 As a musician, Charo has performed and recorded in various styles for five decades.
 She released a series of disco recordings in the 1970s with Salsoul Records, most notably Dance a Little Bit Closer (1977).
-In 1995, her flamenco album Guitar Passion (1994) won the Female Pop Album of the Year award at the Billboard International Latin Music Conference and was named best female Latin pop album by Billboard.
-In an interview, she said, "Around the world I am known as a great musician.
-But in America I am known as the cuchi-cuchi girl.
+In 1995, her flamenco album Guitar Passion (1994) was awarded Female Pop Album of the Year at the Billboard International Latin Music Conference, and was named Best Female Latin Pop Album by Billboard Magazine.
+In an interview, Charo has said, "Around the world I am known as a great musician.
+But in America, I am known as the cuchi-cuchi girl.
 That's okay, because cuchi-cuchi has taken me all the way to the bank."

 Early life

 Charo was born in the city of Murcia, Spain.
 Her birth date has been a matter of some dispute (see 'Birth year controversy' below).
 Her Spanish passport gives her name as María del Rosario Mercedes Pilar Martínez Molina Baeza.

 Charo has claimed she was enrolled in a convent school until the age of 15, when a nun told her that she belonged in show business.
 In the most colorful version of her childhood, Charo's grandmother hired a music professor to give her weekly classical guitar lessons, and he became the first man to enter the convent.

 In a 2005 interview, she reminisced: "The institution had great young teachers and students.
 Everything was a charity.
 Mr. Segovia, between concerts that's when he'd come, and if you'd been there a year and you weren't good, you'd go out and they would give your place to another young kid."

 Charo has stated in several interviews that she graduated with honors at age 16.